killerapp/comfyui-flux/README.md

 ![ComfyUI Workflow Example](img/comfy-screen.png)

 This image shows the correct way to wire the nodes in ComfyUI for the Flux.1 workflow. 🔌

-## GitHub Social Banner 🖼️

-The default template in this workflow is great for creating GitHub Social banners.
-The default size (1280x640) is perfect for this purpose.
-These images should work as long as they are less than one megabyte, which is often the case with the output from this workflow.

-TODO: Find a way to compress the output images further to ensure they are always below 1MB.

 ## Acknowledgements 🙏